espocrm/documentation/user-guide/printing-to-pdf.md

 ### Access to templates

-Administrator can add Templates tab at Administration > User Interface, then it will be available for regular users.
-An access to templates can be defined in Roles.
+Administrator can add Templates tab at Administration > User Interface.
+An access to templates must be defined in Roles (*Templates* scope).

 ### Page numbering